BS5534, the code of practice for slating and tiling.

 Fixing specifications for verge and ridge details

-The use of mortar for bedding and pointing roof verges and ridge tiles are advised against.
-Where a traditional mortar has to be used it must be accompanied by mechanical fixings.
+The use of mortar for bedding and pointing roof verges and ridge tiles is advised against.
+Where a traditional mortar has to be used, it must be accompanied by mechanical fixings.
 New practices mean that a new type of fixing method is to be used.
 These systems are commonly known as dry-fix use ventilation roll and mechanically fixed clips to secure the ridge.
 An added benefit of the mechanically dry-fit system is extra ventilation carried from the eaves to reduce condensation.

 Fixing specifications for underlay